When is the cheapest time to fly to Doha?

 There is one terminal at DOH airport.
 There are many ATMs available in both arrivals and departures, and they are able to dispense cash in many different currencies.
 There are four foreign exchange kiosks at the airport; the two in the arrivals area are located in the baggage claim area and in the meet and greet section.
 Smoking rooms are provided, as are prayer rooms, hotel desks, free Wi-Fi, free computers, phone booths, activity rooms for children, parent rooms with bottle warmers and nappy-changing facilities, and family toilets.
 Duty-free stores and food and drink shops are also available.

-Getting to the City from Hamad International Airport (DOH)
+Getting to the city from Hamad International Airport (DOH)

-It is easy to get into the city from DOH airport, with a range of transport options available to suit all budgets.
-There are five public bus routes connecting the airport to the city, and to travel on the bus network, you will need to buy a Karwa Smartcard from the Mowasalat information desk, located in the baggage claim area.
+It's easy to get into the city from DOH airport, with a range of transport options available to suit all budgets.
+There are five public bus routes connecting the airport to the city, and to travel on the bus network, you'll need to buy a Karwa Smartcard from the Mowasalat information desk, located in the baggage claim area.
 Taxis are provided by the state-owned Mowasalat company, and can be booked in advance or flagged down.
 Taxis only take cash, and are found in the Taxi Pavilion on the left of the arrivals hall.
 Limos can also be booked through Mowasalat, and there are several car hire providers outside the arrivals hall.

-Why Visit Doha?
+Why visit Doha?

 On arrival in Qatar, British citizens will be able to get a free 30-day visa waiver.
 Passports need to be valid for at least six months beyond your date of entry.
 Some prescription and over-the-counter medicines available in the U.K. are considered to be controlled substance in Qatar, so make sure to inform yourself that before travelling.
 The currency in Qatar is the Qatari Riyal.
-Many U.K. banks stopped selling the currency after a diplomatic crisis in 2017, but money changers are available in the city and ATMs take major international credit cards.
+Many UK banks stopped selling the currency after a diplomatic crisis in 2017, but money changers are available in the city and ATMs take major international credit cards.